AlphaBrate/alphabrate.github.io/about/policies/conditions.md

 All content on our Service, including but not limited to text, images, graphics, logos, and software, is the property of AlphaBrate or its licensors and is protected by copyright laws.
 You may not reproduce, distribute, or create derivative works from any content on our Service without our express permission.
 If you believe that your copyright has been infringed upon, please contact us with the relevant details.

-## 11. Translations of This Privacy Policy
+## 11. Translations of This Terms of Service

 This Terms of Service is written in English.
 If there are any discrepancies between the English version and a translated version, the English version will prevail.